Skip to content

 You don’t need a 200-page manual.
 A practical guide your team actually uses is worth more than a perfect document no one consults.

-This is the area owners most often neglect.
-And it’s the one that derails transactions in due diligence.
+This is the pillar owners most easily postpone.
+And it is often the one that slows down or weakens the transaction during due diligence.

 The contracts